12.15 Ongoing Training

 1. Verifies that the training requirements are completed annually prior to or during the month of the original approval;

-2. Submits training completed by the foster or adoptive parent(s) into the online TRIS within five (5) working days of completion;
+2. Submits training completed by the non-familial or relative/fictive foster or adoptive parent(s) into the online TRIS within five (5) working days of completion;

 3. Does not count the following toward the required training hours: